Each year of middle school, students take the following courses.

-This course is intended to reinforce basic arithmetic skills, to introduce algebraic concepts such as evaluating variable expressions, and to strengthen each student's problem solving skills.
+This course is intended to reinforce basic arithmetic skills, to introduce algebraic concepts such as evaluating variable expressions, and to strengthen each student's problem-solving skills.
 The curriculum covers such diverse topics as operations with fractions and decimals; statistics; probability; two- and three-dimensional geometry; dealing with negative numbers, ratios, and proportions; and solving an equation with a variable.
 Rather than merely being given a set of rules to memorize in a lecture format, students discover mathematical principles for themselves and are therefore encouraged to participate actively in class discussions.
 This process is supported by homework assignments and various individual and group activities and projects.
-Students work primarily from the textbook, McDougal Littell's Math: Course 2, but material is supplemented as needed.
+Students work primarily from the textbook, Holt McDougal Mathematics Grade 6, but material is supplemented as needed.

 ADVANCED SIXTH GRADE MATH

 This course is designed to accelerate mathematically talented sixth grade students who are ready for 7th grade mathematics and demonstrate the abstract thinking that is requires for the course.
-Participants are identified through a teacher-created, above-grad- level exam administered in the fall of sixth grade. all students participate in the placement assessment.
-The assessment looks for advanced conceptual, arithmetic and problem-solving skills.
-Students will be pre-tested on each chapter and work only on topics on which they did not demonstrate mastery.
-Topics include operations with integers, fractions, decimals and exponents, solving equations and inequalities, rates and ratios, geometry of two- and three-dimensional objects, linear equations and probability.
-The text for this course is McDougal Littell’s Math Course 3.
-One day each week is spent on solving problems from the Math Counts and Math Olympiad competitions.
+Participants are identified through a teacher-created, above-grade-level exam administered in the fall of sixth grade. all students participate in the placement assessment.
+The assessment looks for advanced conceptual, arithmetic, and problem-solving skills.
+Topics include operations with integers, fractions, decimals and exponents; solving equations and inequalities; rates and ratios; geometry of two-and-three dimensional objects; linear equations; and probability.
+The text for this course is Mathematics Grade 7 published by Holt McDougal.
+One day each week is spent on solving problems from the Mathcounts and Math Olympiad competitions.
 Students are invited, but not required, to participate in these as well as other competitions sponsored by the school.
-All participating students are in the same section, but meet separately for math.

 SEVENTH GRADE MATH